InnerSourceCommons/managing-innersource-projects/measuring/areas.md

     betweenness if we play with some indicators when building networks.

 -   **Process**: thus we have a community of developers working together and leaving traces of their activity.
-But inner source is something more than spreading the knowledge across the organization.
+But InnerSource is something more than spreading the knowledge across the organization.
 It is also a matter of reducing the time to market, increasing the velocity of development and building better products.
 That is the